maxshuty/accessible-web-components/README.md

 ### Accessibility Statement

-This component was designed with accessibility in mind, however it by no means guarantees that it is fully accessible as browsers are always changing and accessibility requirements are always being refined.
+This component was designed with accessibility in mind.
+It was also developed to be extremely flexible and reusable, that means you could easily break accessibility by doing things like making the fonts too small, altering focus states, and so on.
+Use due diligence when altering the component to ensure you're still accessible with the custom options you apply to it!

-If you notice any issues at all regarding accessibility of this component we implore you to [submit an issue](https://github.com/maxshuty/accessible-web-components/issues).
+ This also by no means guarantees that it is fully accessible as accessibility requirements are ever evolving, so if you notice any issues at all regarding accessibility of this component we implore you to [submit an issue](https://github.com/maxshuty/accessible-web-components/issues).

 ## Demo